theratbeing/geomancy/README.md

 # geomancy.py
 Python script to generate charts used in geomancy divination method.

+(This program is currently being rewritten but the old program is available as `geomancy_old`.)

 ### Features
 * Chart analysis: automatically detects modes of perfection and way of points.